 Run the default.bat file inside the MeteorGIS folder by double clicking it, and the MeteorGIS screen should burst into view, the final processing saving the GIS images in the GIS Images folder.

-If you possess historic S-files from the ill-fated Meteor M2-2 that you wish to process through MeteorGIS, this is also possible.
+If you possess historic S-files from the ill-fated Meteor M2-2, or from Meteor M2-3 that you wish to process through MeteorGIS, this is also possible.

-The process is identical with the above with three exceptions.
+The process is identical apart from the following three exceptions.